Boris Vian: Early life

-Vian was born in 1920 into an upper middle-class family in the wealthy Parisian suburb of Ville d'Avray.
-His parents were Paul Vian, a young rentier, and Yvonne Ravenez, amateur pianist and harpist.
-From his father, Vian inherited a distrust of the church and the military, as well as a love of the bohemian life.
+Boris Vian was born in 1920 into an upper-middle-class family in the wealthy Parisian suburb of Ville d'Avray.
+His parents were Paul Vian, a rentier, who lived on income from investments; and Yvonne Ravenez, amateur pianist and harpist.
+From his father, Vian grew up with a distrust of the church and the military, as well as a love of the bohemian life.
 Vian was the second of four children: the others were Lélio (1918–1984), Alain (1921–1995) and Ninon (1924–2003).
-The family occupied the Les Fauvettes villa.
-The name "Boris" was chosen by Yvonne, an avid classical music lover, after seeing a performance of Mussorgsky's opera Boris Godunov.
+The family occupied Les Fauvettes villa.
+Yvonne chose his name of Boris after seeing a performance of Mussorgsky's opera Boris Godunov.

-Boris' later childhood was also marked with sickness as he suffered from Rheumatic fever when he was 12.
-From then on Boris' parents became overprotective toward him, and he would later judge them harshly for this in L'Herbe rouge and L'Arrache-coeur.
+Boris' later childhood was marked with illness as he suffered from rheumatic fever when he was 12.
+From then on, his parents became overprotective toward him.
+He later judged them harshly for this in his books L'Herbe rouge and L'Arrache-coeur.

 Formal education and teenage years

 From 1932 to 1937, Vian studied at Lycée Hoche in Versailles.
-In 1936, Vian and his two brothers began to organize what they called "surprise-parties" (surprise parties).
-They partook of mescaline in the form of a Mexican cactus called peyote.
-These gatherings became the basis of his early novels: Trouble dans les andains (Turmoil in the Swaths) (1943) and particularly Vercoquin et le plancton (Vercoquin and the Plankton) (1943–44).
-It was also in 1936 that Vian became interested in jazz; the next year he started playing the trumpet and joined the Hot Club de France.
+In 1936, he and his two brothers began to organize what they called "surprise-parties" (surprise parties).
+They partook of mescaline in the form of the Mexican cactus called peyote.
+These gatherings became the basis of Vian's early novels: Trouble dans les andains (Turmoil in the Swaths) (1943) and particularly Vercoquin et le plancton (Vercoquin and the Plankton) (1943–44).
+It was also in 1936 that Vian became interested in jazz.
+The next year, he started playing the trumpet and joined the Hot Club de France.

 In 1937, Vian graduated from Lycée Hoche, passing baccalauréats in mathematics, philosophy, Latin, Greek and German.
 He subsequently enrolled at Lycée Condorcet, Paris, where he studied special mathematics until 1939.
 Vian became fully immersed in the French jazz scene: for example, in 1939 he helped organize Duke Ellington's second concert in France.
-When WWII started, Vian was not accepted into the army due to poor health.
+When World War II started, Vian was not accepted into the army due to poor health.
 He entered École Centrale des Arts et Manufactures in Paris and subsequently moved to Angoulême when the school moved there because of the war.

-In 1940, Vian met Michelle Léglise, who became his wife in 1941.
+In 1940, Vian met Michelle Léglise, whom he married in 1941.
 She taught Vian English and introduced him to translations of American literature.
 Also in 1940, Vian met Jacques Loustalot, who became a recurring character in several early novels and short stories as "The Colonel".
-Loustalot died accidentally in 1949 falling from a building he was trying to climb on in order to enter into a flat by the window, after a bet.
-In 1942, Vian and his brothers joined a jazz orchestra under the direction of Claude Abadie, who became a minor character in Vian's Vercoquin et le plancton.
+Loustalot died accidentally in 1949 falling from a building he was trying to climb after a bet, in order to enter into a flat by the window.

+In 1942, Vian and his brothers joined a jazz orchestra under the direction of Claude Abadie.
+Vian later used him as a minor character in his book Vercoquin et le plancton.
 The same year, Vian graduated from École Centrale with a diploma in metallurgy, and his son Patrick was born.